-My internship with a legal non-governmental organisation in Shanghai has been a pivotal experience in my career.
+My internship in Shanghai with a legal non-governmental organisation has been a pivotal experience in my career.
 It equipped me with professional research skills and helped me to realise that legal research is an area I would like to gain more experience in.
 Since completing my internship, I have secured a position with a London-based legal organisation.
-My experience in China was critical in helping me reach this next stage in my career and the skills I learnt during the internship will be invaluable in helping me to succeed in this new role.
+My experience interning in China was critical in helping me reach this next stage in my career and the skills I learnt during the internship will be invaluable in helping me to succeed in this new role.

 British Council’s Generation UK Program

 My graduation date was approaching and all I had was many rejections from law firms, which made me realize that I needed more professional work experience.
 However, I was seeking for a something that would make me stand out in such a competitive job market.

 One day, at my University, careers fair, I met the CRCC Asia Team where programmes were being advertised.
 I thought: ‘’ China?
 Yes, I love China!’’- I had butterflies in my stomach as I knew this programme would be IDEAL as it provided professional experience in my desired industry and the opportunity to develop language skills in Mandarin!

 I applied for an internship in Beijing, the capital of China.
 I must say, I fell in love with Beijing!
 This city was cosmopolitan and very developed, yet the Chinese culture was very much alive!
 There was something for everyone in Beijing including delicious foods, trendy nightclubs and plenty of historical sites!